 If you’re pouring your heart and soul into your small business and are ready to expand, review our advice to prepare for getting your first business loan.

-1. Ask yourself, why do I need this loan?
+1. Determine why you need this loan

 Lenders will ask your reason for seeking funding and you should have your answer nailed down.
 Answers likely fall into one of these categories:

 - For cash flow to manage day-to-day expenses

 Your purpose for seeking a loan will help you identify whether you’re trying to fill a short-term or a long-term financial need.
 You’ll also need to determine when you would like to repay the loan.
 Long term loans generally have the lowest interest rates and 10 years or more to pay off resulting in low monthly payments.
 If you’re in it for the long haul, long term is best.
 If you plan on early payoff, check with your lender about penalties.